Abstract

 A screenshot of this Microsoft Word table is presented in Figure 9.

-Screenshot of the Microsoft Word table for the descriptive statistics and paired-comparison
+Screenshot of the Microsoft Word table for the descriptive statistics and paired-comparison d values (with 95% confidence intervals) corresponding to the one-way analysis of variance in Figure 7.

-N -way independent-groups ANOVA tables: two-way example
+N-way independent-groups ANOVA tables: two-way example

 The